Review what could be causing issues for your Tessitura Extraction imports.

 Topics covered in this article:

-1. Tick the TMS indicator box for any Extractions that should be available to WordFly.
+Under Extraction Details, the TMS box must be checked for the Extraction to be available to WordFly.

-4. Ensure that your Extraction is saving in the directory specified folder in T_Defaults (TMS_Extraction_Pickup and TMS_Extraction_Output directories).
+Ensure that your Extraction is saving in the TMS_Extraction_Pickup and TMS_Extraction_Output directories configured in T_Defaults.

 The Extraction saving process is initiated by Tessitura (not the WordFly services).
 This process is running on the database server under the SQL Server Agent proxy account.
 The WordFly identity account needs to have access to the extraction downloads folder.
 If extractions are saving with no error to the extractions folder, please check to see if they are saving to the "Transfer\Downloads\" folder on the live SQL server for WordFly.